Noncommutative homological mirror functor: Noncommutative mirror from a single Lagrangian and the centrality theorem

 Later on $PO(\tilde{A},b)$ will also be denoted as $W$ and referred as the worldsheet superpotential.

-\section{Noncommutative mirror from a single Lagrangian and the centrality theorem}
+\chapter{Noncommutative mirror from a single Lagrangian and the centrality theorem}

-In the previous section we extend the base of an $A_\infty$-algebra $A$ to be a noncommutative space.
-In this section we take the base to be the algebra of odd-degree (or degree-1 in $\Z$-graded case) weakly unobstructed deformations in the dual of $A$.
+In the previous chapter, we extend the base of an $A_\infty$-algebra $A$ to be a noncommutative space.
+In this chapter, we take the base to be the algebra of odd-degree (or degree-1 in $\Z$-graded case) weakly unobstructed deformations in the dual of $A$.
 The construction can be regarded as a noncommutative version of that in \cite{CHL13}.
 In \cite{CHL13}, we considered only the cases that solutions of Maurer-Cartan equation form a vector space, but in this paper, we consider a more general setting that non-trivial Maurer-Cartan equation defines an interesting algebraic variety, which is not necessarily commutative.

-The key theorem we derive in this section is Theorem \ref{thm:central1}, which states that the potential function $W$ is automatically a central element.
-This already makes the theory rather interesting since finding central elements of a noncommutative algebra is in general challenging and done by computer calculations, while our construction automatically provides a central element (which is non-trivial element in non-Calabi-Yau situations).
+The key theorem we derive in this chapter is Theorem \ref{thm:central1}, which states that the potential function $W$ is automatically a central element.
+This already makes the theory rather interesting since finding central elements of a noncommutative algebra is in general challenging and done by computer calculations, while our construction automatically provides a central element (which is a non-trivial element in non-Calabi-Yau situation).

 For the purpose of mirror construction, the $A_\infty$-algebra is taken to be the Floer chain complex of a single (immersed) Lagrangian in a K\"ahler manifold $X$.
 Then the base space together with the potential $W$ we construct here is regarded as a mirror (noncommutative Landau-Ginzburg model) of $X$ in a generalized sense.
-Namely, we will show in Section \ref{sec:singlelagfunctor} that there exists a natural functor from the Fukaya category of $X$ to the category of matrix factorizations of $W$.
+Namely, we will show in Chapter \ref{sec:singlelagfunctor} that there exists a natural functor from the Fukaya category of $X$ to the category of matrix factorizations of $W$.
 Thus symplectic geometry of $X$ is (partially) reflected from the (noncommutative) algebraic geometry of $W$.
 However the functor is not necessarily an equivalence in general.
+We remark that the above construction is algebraic, and hence can be applied to any $\AI$-algebras or $\AI$-categories, not necessarily a Fukaya category.